-Derived from the Honor Code, the CORE 4 provides greater specificity regarding what TACMO believes are right choices.
+Derived from the Honor Code, the CARE 4 provides greater specificity regarding what TACMO believes are right choices.
 TACMO requires compliance with all rules and regulations as described in the Family Handbook, distributed to all students at the beginning of each school year.
-All rules and regulations in the Family Handbook will fall somewhere within the CORE 4 principals.
+All rules and regulations in the Family Handbook will fall somewhere within the CARE 4 principles.

-The CORE 4 Principles:
+The CARE 4 Principles: